MICROSCOPE PARTS AND FUNCTIONS

 Base: A microscope is typically composed of a head or body and a base.
 The base is the support mechanism.

-Binocular Microscope: A microscope with a head that has two eyepiece lens.
+Binocular Microscope: A microscope with a head that has two eyepiece lenses.
 Nowadays, binocular is typically used to refer to compound or high power microscopes where the two eyepieces view through a single objective lens.
 A stereo (or low power microscope) may also have two eyepieces, but since each eyepiece views through a separate objective lens, the specimen appears in stereo (3-Dimensional).
 In order to distinguish from monocular or trinocular microscopes, we have included both types of binocular microscopes in our Binocular Microscope category.

 Body: Often referred to as the head, the body is the upper part of a microscope including, eyepieces and objectives.
 Most modern microscopes are modular in the sense that the same body can be used with different bases and vice versa.